 - There were times I reached out to him first for various reasons for a specific purpose, such as to apologize because I hadn’t liked the way our last conversation had gone.
 The conversation inevitably turned to his heartbrokenness and undying love and request to see me again.

-If you have children with the narcissist, he or she may use the children as an excuse to contact you.
-All divorced or separated parents need to communicate about their children, but from reading stories, it seems as if narcissists may do so in ways that make it appear as if you must respond imminently, with dramatic contact making you worry or saying it is dire they must talk to one of the children immediately.
+- If you have children with the narcissist, he or she may use the children as an excuse to contact you.
+All divorced or separated parents need to communicate about their children, but narcissists may do so in ways that make it appear as if you must respond imminently.
+They may contact you dramatically and cause you to worry, or they may demand to talk to one of the children immediately about something dire.

-A narcissist may reach out to you and say he or she is sick or has had a death in the family, or has otherwise fallen on hard times.
+- A narcissist may reach out to you and say he or she is sick or has had a death in the family, or has otherwise fallen on hard times.
 If you’re a man and your partner is a woman, she may suddenly reach out and say she is pregnant.

 A Final Note on Hoovering and What Makes It a Hoover